x

 How can breathing help mental well-being?

-At its core, Holotropic breathwork involves carbon dioxide and oxygen level changes.
+At its core, breathwork involves carbon dioxide and oxygen level changes.
 Accelerated breathing can help us access altered states of consciousness by altering brain function and perception, making significant psychological shifts possible.

 While the concept of altered states of consciousness might sound esoteric, these states are integral to various scientifically proven therapies.